 James Connolly joins the Socialist movement

-In Scotland Connolly became involved in the Socialist and Keir Hardy’s Independent Labour movements.
+In Scotland, Connolly became involved in the Socialist and Keir Hardy’s Independent Labour movements.
 He was also the editor of the newspaper “The Socialist”.
-In 1896, Connolly was to return to Dublin, at the behest of the Scottish socialist John Leslie, where he took on the job of organising the Dublin Socialist Club into the formal Irish Socialist Republican Party.
+In 1896, Connolly was to return to Dublin, at the behest of the Scottish socialist John Leslie, where he took on the job of organizing the Dublin Socialist Club into the formal Irish Socialist Republican Party.
 He also founded and edited the newspaper “The Workers Republic”.
 He also began his career as a prolific writer of political pamphlets and books.

 Socialist Party of Ireland is founded

 In 1903 Connolly, with his wife and children emigrated to the U.S.A.
 There he became a member of the Socialist Labour Party and the Industrial Workers of the World movement.
 He was also the founder of the New York Socialist Federation.
 In 1910 he returned to Ireland where he found that his Irish Socialist Republican Party had fallen by the wayside.
-Immediately he went to work and organised The Socialist Party of Ireland.
+Immediately he went to work and organized the Socialist Party of Ireland.

 In 1914, as a response to the Great Lock-out Connolly founded the Irish Citizens’ Army in order to protect workers against armed gangs financed by the employers.
 In the run-up to the Great War, 1914-1918, many Irish Nationalists, including members of the Irish Volunteers, were willing to give their support to the British in the mistaken belief that they would gain Home-Rule later.
 Connolly rejected this and instead had his ICA became markedly more militant by parading through Dublin’s streets.
-This in turn alarmed those members of the Irish Volunteers, the Irish Republican Brotherhood (IRB) and Sinn Féin who were also disinclined to believe British promises of future self-rule.
+This, in turn, alarmed those members of the Irish Volunteers, the Irish Republican Brotherhood (IRB) and Sinn Féin who were also disinclined to believe British promises of future self-rule.
 Indeed they were planning a rebellion for Easter 1916 and decided to take Connolly into their confidence, even appointing him Military Commander of Republican Forces in Dublin.

 The execution of James Connolly

 As the rebellion got under-way, Connolly, a signatory of the “Proclamation of Independence”, was in command of the GPO, the military headquarters of the rebels.
-During the fighting he was severely wounded.
+During the fighting, he was severely wounded.

 When the Irish rebels surrendered, Connolly was captured, tried in a hospital, and shot strapped to a chair.
-On the eve of his execution James Connolly , Commandant-General, Dublin Division, Army of the Irish Republic wrote to the Field General Court Martial, held at Dublin Castle on 9th May 1916
+On the eve of his execution James Connolly, Commandant-General, Dublin Division, Army of the Irish Republic wrote to the Field General Court Martial, held at Dublin Castle on 9th May 1916

 “ We went out to break the connection between this country and the British Empire, and to establish an Irish Republic. ….We succeeded in proving that Irishmen are ready to die endeavouring to win for Ireland those national rights which the British government has been asking them to die for Belgium.
 As long as that is the case then the cause of Irish freedom is safe”